adityakishan2018/AboutPrivateProjects/README.md

 ### project documentation (  )
 ### visit the WebApp (http://docbot2021.herokuapp.com/).

-# Face Recognition Based Attendance Mailing System
+## Face Recognition-Based Attendance Mailing System
 The Face Recognition based Attendance (Slot basis) Mailing System is an automated service built to be used by the schools colleges and universities to solve a lot of problems which was not addressed by the previous Attendance System ( mainly Biometric based).
 In the pre-covid era, when the classes used to be held in physical classrooms, attendance used to be taken using biometric sensors located outside the classroom.
 Separate 10 minutes were allotted for this purpose only.
 Since it used to be located outside the classroom, even the absentees who were bunking the class could give biometric.
 It is not feasible for a faculty to make note of all the absentees when the class strength is high.
 There are several colleges and schools which have already started doing physical classroom sessions keeping Covid protocol in consideration.
 But biometric based attendance system has created a challenge because it will increase the risk of spreading covid as all students of a class will be using same biometric machine.